 What to Do When You Receive A Denial

-Health insurance denials are more common than most patients think.
+Insurance denials are more common than most patients think.
 Even if you’ve been religiously paying your premiums for many years, it only takes one accident or health condition to end up with a huge medical bill.

-Many health insurance companies deny coverage for claims without carrying out a thorough investigation of the medical procedure in question.
+Many insurance companies deny coverage for claims without carrying out a thorough investigation of the medical procedure in question.
 There are many procedures that are frequently carried out by medical professionals and are still classified as being experimental or investigational.

 If you receive a denial for a claim based on the treatment being experimental, you should prepare to file an appeal.
-Health insurance companies have a fiduciary duty to patients.
+Insurance companies have a fiduciary duty to patients.
 They should ensure that they take adequate steps when providing coverage, and denials should only be issued when the claim is clearly out of the coverage policy guidelines.